Thiessen and Beukelman (2019) Investigated the learning styles and motivation of individuals without prior exposure to AAC

 Author Archive | David McNaughton

-The RERC on AAC partnered with four student engineering Learning Factory teams at Penn State University in the fall of 2016.
+The RERC on AAC partnered with a student engineering Learning Factory team at Penn State University in the spring of 2019

 Richardson et al describe the employment experiences of 7 individuals with ASD who use AAC in the workplace.

 Gormley and Light describe the experiences of 11 SLPs who work with people with complex communication needs within the inpatient rehabilitation setting

 The RERC on AAC announces a $3,000 prize for the 2019 Student Research and Design Competition

 O’Neill et al. report that aided AAC input can enhance expression and comprehension for individuals who use AAC

 Chapin et al (2018) provide a systematic review of the impact of peer support interventions on the communication of preschoolers with ASD.

 McNaughton et al (2018) report the results of survey of persons with ALS regarding their experiences with AAC.